RoadToDataScienceYT/PythonBasics/README.md

 # Python Basics
+All the code have .ipynb extension as i have written the code in Jupyter Notebook

 All the concept we learn about Python Basics in my YouTube channel is available here

 Try going through the videoes to understand the code in a better way as i have not wriiten any type of comment to give the idea.